-The week leading up to New Years is the perfect time for a few quick STEM challenges with a New Years Eve theme!
-You can use what you have from around the house and pick up a few additional supplies at the local dollar store or grocery store to complete these New Years EVE STEM Activities.
+The week leading up to New Year is perfect for a few quick STEM challenges with a New Year’s Eve theme!
+You can use what you have from around the house and pick up a few additional supplies at the local dollar store or grocery store to complete these New Years’ EVE STEM Activities.
 Kids love simple science experiments and STEM activities with a theme!

-Quick STEM challenges and simple science activities are perfect any day of the week, and we think New Years is a great time to try out some fun twists on classic ideas.
-Check out 10 fun ways to test out STEM for the upcoming New Year!
+Quick STEM challenges and simple science activities are perfect any day of the week, and we think New Year is a great time to try out some fun twists on classic ideas.
+Check out 10 fun ways to try STEM for the upcoming New Year!

-We love to add fun theme accessories to make the New Years STEM activities feel a bit special.
-If you are planning a kid’s countdown for New Year’s Eve, these ideas are just right!
+We love to add fun theme accessories to make the New Years’ STEM activities feel a bit special.
+These ideas are just right if you plan a kid’s countdown for New Year’s Eve!

-STEM is all about asking questions, problem solving, designing, testing and re-testing ideas!
-To read more, check out our quick STEM guide which also features a free downloadable STEM pack.
+STEM is about asking questions, problem-solving, designing, testing, and re-testing ideas!
+To read more, check out our quick STEM guide, which also features a free downloadable STEM pack.

-Of course, these ideas carry over to New Years Day just as well!
+Of course, these ideas carry over to New Year’s Day just as well!
 If you see a link in blue, click on it for complete setup and instructions!
-Otherwise, you will find fun ideas listed below as well as the supplies and set up instructions to get started.
+Otherwise, you will find fun ideas and the supplies and set-up instructions to get started below.

-Confetti, baking soda, and vinegar make for quick chemistry that’s super appealing to kids of all ages!
+Confetti, baking soda, and vinegar make quick chemistry super appealing to kids of all ages!
 Make a bubbly, fizzy version of the adult champagne with a chemical reaction.
-You just don’t want to drink this one!
+You don’t want to drink this one!

 Have a blast with homemade confetti poppers that offer a bit of simple physics too!